Blue Jays expect to play in Florida, Buffalo and Toronto

 Toronto last played at 49,000-capacity Rogers Centre on Sept.
 29, 2019, an 8-3 win over Tampa Bay.

-“That’s where we want to be,” Shapiro said.
-“It’s going to be clear to all of us whether the circumstances present a meaningful and healthy case for us to get back home.”
+”That’s where we want to be,” Shapiro said. ”That’s just not a realistic possibility right now with the circumstances being what they are and with the border being closed,”

 Shapiro said Buffalo might not have to be used as an option if the Blue Jays are allowed to play in Toronto sooner expected.
-He said the Triple-A affiliate team in Buffalo would shift games elsewhere if the major league team plays in Buffalo.
+He said the Triple-A affiliate team in Buffalo would shift games elsewhere if the major league team plays in Buffalo, and the Blue Jays would need to build a permanent weight room if fans are allowed to attend games in Buffalo.
+A temporary weight room last season was located on Sahlen Field’s concourse.

 The border remains closed to nonessential travelers who are not Canadian citizens.
 Canada requires those entering the country to isolate for 14 days.
 And starting Monday, air travelers who arrive in Canada will be forced to quarantine in a hotel for up to three nights as they await the result of a coronavirus test.